Green-Software-Foundation/if-unofficial-plugins/src/lib/watt-time/README.md

 # WattTime Grid Emissions Model

+> **Note**
-**Please note** `Watt-time` is a community model, not part of the IF standard library.
+> `Watt-time` is a community model, not part of the IF standard library.
 This means the IF core team are not closely monitoring these models to keep them up to date.
 You should do your own research before implementing them!

 ## Introduction

 WattTime technology—based on real-time grid data, cutting-edge algorithms, and machine learning—provides first-of-its-kind insight into your local electricity grid’s marginal emissions rate.
 [Read More...](https://www.watttime.org/api-documentation/#introduction)

 ## Scope

 WattTime Model provides a way to calculate emissions for a given time in a specific location.

 The model is based on the WattTime API.
 The model uses the following inputs:
 * location: Location of the software system (latitude in decimal degrees, longitude in decimal degrees). "latitude,longitude"